pingcap/docs-dm/en/error-handling.md

     Detailed descriptions of the error.
 To wrap and store every additional layer of error message on the error call chain, the [errors.Wrap](https://godoc.org/github.com/pkg/errors#hdr-Adding_context_to_an_error) mode is adopted.
 The message description wrapped at the outermost layer indicates the error in DM and the message description wrapped at the innermost layer indicates the error source.

-- `workaround`: Error handling methods.
+- `workaround`: Error handling methods (optional)

     The handling methods for this error.
-For some confirmed errors (such as configuration errors), DM gives corresponding manual handling methods in `workaround`.
+For some confirmed errors (such as configuration errors), DM gives the corresponding manual handling methods in `workaround`.

 - Error stack information (optional)